Skip to the main content.

 How to Talk to Kids About Easter: A Parent's Guide to Faith-Based Conversations

-Explaining Holy Week and Easter to Kids: A Parent's Guide to Faith-Based Conversations
+How to Explain Easter to Kids: A Christian Parent’s Guide

 How to Talk to Kids About Easter: A Parent's Guide to Faith-Based Conversations

 Easter baskets and chocolate bunnies might grab a child’s attention, but for Christian families, the heart of this season is deeper.
 Explaining Jesus’ resurrection and the story of Holy Week to young kids requires a mix of simplicity, creativity, and trusted resources.
-At Yippee, we’ve curated shows and educational programs that help parents turn this sacred story into something tangible, and even fun, for little listeners.
+In this blog, we’ve curated resources, shows, and educational programs that help parents turn this sacred story into something tangible and even fun for the youngest of kids.

 Why Easter is Important (And How to Start the Conversation)